CRF250RX Features

 Large-diameter valves

-The engine's twin-cam design features large-diameter valves with 33mm intakes and 26mm exhausts, which improves flow at high revs.
+The engine's twin-cam design includes large-diameter valves—33mm intakes and 26mm exhausts—which enhance flow at high rpm.

 Throttle body